 Safety depends on us working together as partners.

 Multiple strategies will keep everyone safe.

 We have worked with the ministry and with our partner jurisdictions to ensure similar approaches to implementing multiple health measures to keep everyone safe.
 These protocols are intended to reduce the risk of COVID-19.

-Also, in the newly revised (updated Aug.
-27, 2020) Government of Alberta School Re-entry Plan 2020-2021, the province will continue to monitor and share information about COVD-19 cases in Alberta.
-The government has developed a COVID-19 Status Map that shows the level of risk in regions and information about local health measures.
+In addition to these protocols, the Government of Alberta School Re-entry Plan 2020-2021, will continue to monitor and share information about COVID-19 cases in Alberta.

+The Alberta government has developed a COVID-19 status map that shows the level of risk in regions and information about local health measures at COVID-19 Status Map.
 It also shows the rate of COVID-19 cases and the number of active cases.
-Confirmed cases will be monitored in real-time to inform proactive responses in localized areas of the province.
-Municipalities, counties, and municipal districts with active cases over 50 per 100,000 population may have additional measures to reduce the spread of COVID-19.
-Alberta Health Services has just published a very helpful web tool for parents/legal guardians (members need to isolate and when children can return to school).
-The tool provides resources to address commonly asked questions.
+Confirmed cases will be monitored in real time to inform proactive responses in localized areas of the province.
+Municipalities, counties and municipal districts with active cases over 50 per 100,000 population may have additional measures to reduce the spread of COVID-19.
+Alberta Health Services has just published a very helpful web location for parents (members need to isolate and when children can return to school.
+The online tool provides resources to address commonly asked questions.
 Additionally, Alberta Health revised numerous documents for enhanced clarity without substantive changes and links to those documents have been updated in this Guidebook.